theuserge/TheUserge.github.io/deployment.md

 ### 2. CUSTOM_PLUGINS_REPO

 Fork this [Repo](https://github.com/UsergeTeam/Custom-Plugins).
-Now just the add your's desired Custom plugins you want to install while starting the userge.
+Now just the add your's desired Custom plugins you want to install while starting the Userge.
 Copy your repo link and use it as value of above var.
 This way you haven't need to fork and edit unofficial plugins repo anymore.

 ### 3. ASSERT_SINGLE_INSTANCE